Some realities about paddling in the wild

 Such encounters with sharks should be reported to your area's contributing agency to the ISAF.

-A South Carolina Kayak Club, The Cape Fear Paddlers, suggest that when you happen on a gator, it will almost certainly run right into the water.
+A North Carolina Kayak Club, The Cape Fear Paddlers, suggest that when you happen on a gator, it will almost certainly run right into the water.
 Although it appears to be charging, it is just trying to get into the water where it feels safest.
 See above predator descriptions.
 Pay attention to the following in planning a paddle adventure in alligator territory:

 1. Contact your local Fish & Game Dept for trends in predator activities such as mating and nesting season for alligators, seasonal behavior patterns and times of day of increased predator activity or recent attacks.
 This is usually dusk & dawn, as darkness gives any predator an advantage; but don't just rely on that.